abuseofnotation/category-theory-illustrated/03_logic/text.md

 Every category theory guide (including mine) starts by talking about set theory.
 However looking back I really don't know why that is the case (most books that center around a specific subject don't start by introducing a different subject).
 Perhaps the set-first approach is the best way to introduce people to categories, or perhaps that is just one of the things that people just do, simply because everyone else does it.

 One thing is for sure - we don't need to study sets in order to understand categories.
 So in this chapter I would like to start over and talk about categories as a first concept.
+Pretend like it's a new book:

 Starting over with categories
 ===

 So, a category is a collection of objects (things) where the "things" can be anything you want.
-Consider, for example, these colourful balls that we saw last time:
+Consider, for example, these ~~colourful~~ grey balls:

 ![Balls](elements.svg)